Mickey’s Very Merry Christmas Party

 If you do not care about the parade, special fireworks or unique characters, you may consider passing on the Holiday Party.
 The holiday decorations and lights on the castle are up every day during the holiday season, so you can still experience that magic on a non-party night.
 Also, if you do not go to Disney World often, you may consider passing on the Christmas Party.
 Why?
 Because you will be excited about seeing the regular Magic Kingdom fireworks on one night (Happily Ever After) and exploring a different Disney park the night of the Christmas Party.
 In this case, it’s a personal decision of whether or not this extra experience is worth the cost.
 Hopefully our details below can help you make that decision.

 The two big entertainment items are Mickey’s Once Upon a Christmastime Parade and Minnie’s Wonderful Christmastime Fireworks.
 2019 is the first year for Minnie’s Wonderful Christmastime Fireworks which replaces Holiday Wishes.
-These two items can viewed during the Christmas party and often run a couple nights around Christmas at Disney World.
-If you are traveling to Disney before December 22, your only option to see both of these shows is at the Christmas Party.
+Mickey’s Most Merriest Celebration is a stage show that runs 4 time during the party.
+This show is still great, but with multiple viewing times, there is a bit more flexibility in catching the show.
+These items can only be viewed during the Christmas Party.

 Minnie’s Wonderful Christmastime Fireworks is the only fireworks show throughout the night.
-If the timing is the same as Holiday Wishes, the show starts at 10pm.
-Holiday Wishes was primarily fireworks.
-With this year debuting a new show, we are guessing that there will be more emphasis on castle projections.
+The only show starts at 10pm.
+The show consists of a combination of fireworks and castle projections.
 We recommend standing either in the hub to the side of the partners statue or just at the end of Main Street between Casey’s and the Plaza Ice Cream.
 The hub location will allow you a better view of the castle projections.
 The main street spot will give you a great view of the fireworks.
 We typically get a spot about 20-30 minutes prior to the show start.
 This may be a bit earlier than needed, but we want to make sure we have a good view.

-The other benefit about standing at the end of Main Street is that typically at the end of the fireworks, Main Street snows.
+The other benefit about standing at the end of Main Street for the parade or fireworks is that Main Street snows.
 Don’t eat the snow, it’s basically soap.
 But it is beautiful soap snow and definitely worth seeing.
 The snow brings extra holiday magic to Main Street.

 The parade runs twice during the party: 8:30pm and 11pm.
 We strongly recommend the 11pm parade.
 It is far less busy and you won’t have to queue up as long.
 The parade starts in Frontierland and makes its way through Liberty Square.
 It ends by going all the way up Main Street USA.
 We like getting a spot around the hub, so then you are centrally located when the parade is over and want to go to do other activities.

-The parade, fireworks, and snow are our top must-do’s for the Christmas party.
-Note: The photos of the map below are from the 2018 party.
-We will update these photos after we attend a Christmas Party in 2019.
+The parade, fireworks, Mickey’s Most Merriest Celebration, and snow are our top must-do’s for the Christmas party.
+Note: The photos of the map below are from the 2019 party.

 Cookies, Cookies, Cookies

 Whereas the Halloween party lets you trick-or-treat for candy, the Christmas party has all you can eat cookies and non-alcoholic drinks.
-For 2018, the cookie flavors include: Ginger Molasses, Peppermint Crunch, Snickerdoodle, and Chocolate Chip.
+For 2019, the cookie flavors include: Ginger Molasses, Peppermint, Snickerdoodle, and Chocolate Chip.
 If you go to the Holiday Party welcome path to the right of the Confectionary, you will also get a Mickey sugar cookie.
 This cookie one is our favorite of them all.
 Be warned that this path closes at 8pm.

-In 2018 all of the cookies all came individually wrapped.
-We loved this because we didn’t feel like we had to eat them all during the party and were able to bring a few home to try.
-If you want to go cookie collecting crazy, Disney does provide a one-stop shop.
-If you go to the Pinocchio Village Haus, you are able to get one of each flavor cookie excluding the Mickey cookie.
+All of the cookies all came individually wrapped.
+We love this because we didn’t feel like we had to eat them all during the party and were able to bring a few home to try.
+If you want to go cookie collecting crazy, stock up on as many cookies as you like.
 Overall, we would say the cookies are average tasting.
 Since they are included with the ticket price, we recommend at least trying one of each.

 There is also one savory option which is a soft pretzel.
 While we love Disney pretzels, it needs to have cheese.
 This one is no exception and really needs cheese.
 Ignoring of the lack of cheese, it is still nice to have a non-sweet snack that is included with the ticket price.

 Lastly, there are several non-alcoholic drinks included.
 Each cookie stop, has a drink paired with it.
-The drinks include: hot cocoa, a blue snow cone, eggnog, and chilled apple cider.
+For 2019 the drinks include: hot cocoa, Fanta, eggnog, and chilled apple cider.

 There are no FastPasses during the party.
 Not to worry, if you want to do rides, the lines are generally short.
 Why?
 Because there are a limited number of guests in the park and many of these guests will be doing other things like the party entertainment events and character meet and greets.